 Recommended accommodation: Les Vignes, La Canourgue

 From Les Vignes take the D995 to Point Sublime.
-The road is is pretty spectacular with narrow hairpin turns.
+The road is pretty spectacular with narrow hairpin turns.
 Just drive carefully up the hill.
 When you arrive at Point Sublime you will have this mesmerizing view of the whole canyon just under your feet.
 Take your time and enjoy this natural wonder.
-If you are like, you can also see the vultures flying above the gorge, just at the height of your eyes.
+If you are lucky, you can also see the vultures flying above the gorge, just at the height of your eyes.
 If you are interested in vultures, you can visit the Vultures Lookout (La Maison des Vautours) after Le Rozier on Day 7 from this itinerary.

 After Point Sublime continue north on the D46 to La Canourgue.
 On the way, you gonna spot some pretty cool rock-formations, like Le Sabot de Malepeyre.
 They call La Canourgue the Little Venice of Lozère and for a reason.
 Numerous tiny canals crisscross the heart of the Medieval village.
 The little village with the half-timbered houses is absolutely charming.
 I am sure it will steal your heart.
 You can visit there the 12th-century Romanesque church Saint-Frézal.